statsig-io/docs/docs/statsig-warehouse-native/guides/sdks.md

 ## Exposures

 Statsig calculates deduplicated first-exposure rollups for you on a daily basis and exports that miniaturized dataset to your warehouse.
-Additionally, on every Pulse load on the first day of a experiment, deduplicated exposures for the day will be exported to your warehouse in near realtime, up to 1 million exposures.
+Additionally, on every Pulse load on the first day of a experiment, deduplicated exposures for the day will be exported to your warehouse in near real-time, up to 1 million exposures.

 ## Log Events